High Protein Breakfast Ideas

 9/ ‘Special cheese on toast’ is one of the breakfasts my husband, Rob, often makes for me!
 Mix 50g (2oz) of grated cheddar-style cheese with a beaten egg and dollop it onto a large piece of sourdough bread before putting under the grill.
 This comes in at over 20g of protein.

-10/ Beef patties or meatballs cooked in advance and frozen can be taken out of the freezer before bed to provide a protein-dense breakfast.
+10/ Beef patties or meatballs cooked in advance and frozen can be taken out of the freezer before bed to provide a high protein breakfast.
 In my house a beef patty usually weighs just under 100g (c.
 4oz), so I know I’m getting 25g of protein from just one.

 11/ Sausages are another good option.
 A 75g Italian-style sausage will have 13.6g of protein in.
 One of these with a fried egg or a cup of broth (or both!) makes a great breakfast.

-12/ A small portion of oats cooked with a cup of milk will bring you close to 20g of protein (you can previously soak the oats in minimal water to ferment if you like).
+12/ A small portion of oats cooked with a cup of milk will bring you close to 20g of protein (you can previously soak the oats in minimal water to ferment if you like, see my instructions here).
 If you add an egg to the saucepan a couple of minutes before you serve, you get to around 23g of protein.

 13/ Collagen can be stirred into oats so easily.
 Sourdough porridge plus two scoops of collagen powder will give you almost 30g of protein.
 Adding some nuts and/or seeds will boost protein and give you more texture.
 If you prefer a sweet breakfast, this is a good option for you.